DataAnalyticsEngineering/FANS/test/README.md

 # Tests

-This directory contains tests for the FANS.
+This directory contains tests for FANS.
 Tests serve two purposes:

 1. Verify the correct functioning of the code.
 2. Provide example problems that demonstrate how FANS can be used.